mbolli/nfsen-ng/README.md

     * `./cli.php start`
         Starts the daemon

-### CLI as a service
+### Daemon as a systemd service

-You can use the CLI as a service.
+You can use the daemon as a service.
 To do so, you can use the provided systemd service file below.
 You can copy it to `/etc/systemd/system/nfsen-ng.service` and then start it with `systemctl start nfsen-ng`.

 ```ini
 [Unit]